kinzorize/Redshift-Glue-SNS-StepFunction-Project/README.md

 * Create Redshift Cluster but before that, click on the left icon and click on configuration and stroll down to the last and click on 'manage Subnet Groups'
 * Then create new Subnet Group under the subnet , add your VPC and add the subnets you created initially.
 * Create IAM role and json policy that will be attached to the Redshift cluster
+* Connect the database then create a new connection and ensure using AWS Secret Manager to protect your database
+* use the AWS CLI to create a unique bucket and copy the python files to the S3 bucket.